Back in September, I shared stories and photos from my time on the set of “The Naughty Nanny“.

 The movie revolves around a character named Gail, who is fired by her terrible employer, Bixby, after she refuses to give in to his sexual advances.

-What made this sad news even worse, is that John knew he had it when we last worked together.
+John’s Diagnosis and More Controversy What made this sad news even worse, is that John knew he had it when we last worked together.
 Gratefully, the universe protected me, and after several tests I was cleared with a full bill of health.

 Another notorious controversy surrounding John Holmes was his involvement in the infamous Wonderland Murders in 1981.
 Holmes became a key figure in the investigation due to his association with the Wonderland Gang, a group involved in drug trafficking, and the gang perpetrated a violent home invasion where four people were brutally murdered.
 Although John was initially implicated in the murders, he struck a plea deal and testified against his former associates, which resulted in reduced charges and a shorter prison sentence.
 This event tarnished Holmes’s reputation and marked a turning point in his life for the remaining seven years of his short life.

-John would eventually pass away from his disease and, despite the betrayal I felt at the time – the indelible mark he left on the world of porn will remain forever.
+John would eventually pass away from his disease and, despite the betrayal I felt at the time – the indelible mark he left on the world of adult cinema will remain forever.
 Some of the reasons are good, and some less so, but John C. Holmes is remembered and a frequently mentioned part of popular culture to this day.